 I see this a lot within the Soul Partnership community, where people feel they don’t need a program for example because they feel they are already so close to ‘union’ or they have already done so much inner work.
 Instead they tell me, all they need is a one on one session to dig deep and heal.
 This is never true, because one cannot undo in one or two hours what takes months or years of inner work.
 However, because they overestimate where they are in their own journey they underestimate the amount of work that still needs to be done.
 In essence these people are still looking for quick fixes instead of real solutions.

-The truth is that some of my students in the Tribe Mystery School are already in physical union with their Divine counterpart, but realize that they still need to do their inner work because being together with their person of course didn’t magically fix everything that wasn’t working in their life.
+The truth is that some of my students in the School of Inner Union are already in physical union with their Divine counterpart, but realize that they still need to do their inner work because being together with their person of course didn’t magically fix everything that wasn’t working in their life.
 Others leave the program as soon as they have gotten what they wanted (physical union) because they overestimate what this really means, being together with your person does not magically fix one’s underlying issues – it tends to exacerbate them so that they can be healed.

 Yet many people who believe to be in physical ‘union’ tend to feel superior towards those who are not, because they feel they have somehow cracked the code.
 They don’t realize that our higher selves use both closeness and distance to bring up the deeper subconscious wounding.
 They are often not together because of the deep inner work that they have done, but simply because that is what is needed in their particular stage of the spiritual awakening process.